 Authorities generally charged and informed detainees of the charges promptly and advised them of their right to counsel.
 Maximum pretrial detention with a court order is 18 months.
 Detainees generally had prompt access to family members, although repeated transfers or detention in remote locations undermined this right.

 A detainee has the right to an attorney during pretrial detention and all subsequent stages of the legal process, including after sentencing.
 If a defendant does not engage an attorney, the government must appoint one if the defendant has a physical or mental disability that would hinder self-defense, is a minor, is not proficient in the Mongolian language, or has a conflict of interest with the defense counsel or other defendants.
-The law does not require the government to provide a lawyer for an indigent defendant.
+The law allows the government to provide a lawyer upon request for an indigent defendant.
 Detainees were generally aware of their right to legal counsel, but misperceptions limited their use of this right.
 For example, detainees were frequently unaware they could exercise this right from the start of the legal process and frequently did not assert it unless and until their cases reached trial.

 The constitution and law provide for an independent judiciary, but NGOs and private businesses reported that judicial corruption and third-party influence continued.
 Courts rarely entered not guilty verdicts or dismissed criminal charges over the objection of prosecutors, even when full trials had produced no substantial evidence of guilt.
 Courts often returned criminal cases to prosecutors when acquittal appeared more appropriate.
 Consequently, some serious criminal cases cycled for years between prosecutors and the courts without resolution.

 Defendants are presumed innocent and have the right to be informed of the charges against them and to a fair, timely, and public trial.
 Courts provide free interpretation services as needed, including sign language interpretation, unless a court decides to recover procedural expenses from a defendant found guilty.
 The law also extends to all defendants the right to be present at their own trial in the court of first instance (but not during appeals); to communicate with an attorney of their choice (or one provided at public expense); to receive adequate time and facilities to prepare a defense; to confront witnesses; to present one’s own witnesses and evidence; not to be compelled to testify or confess guilt; and to appeal.
-NGOs and observers reported that authorities sometimes did not observe these rights and that bribery of judges, prosecutors, and expert witnesses sometimes contributed to unwarranted convictions, dismissals, or reductions of sentences.
+NGOs and observers reported that authorities sometimes did not observe these rights and that nepotism, bribery of judges, prosecutors, and expert witnesses, of both sometimes contributed to unwarranted convictions, dismissals, or reductions of sentences.